Lattice embeddings in percolation: Nearest-neighbor maps

-Here, $(2D)^n$ is an upper bound for the number of $n$-step self-avoiding paths $(y_j)$ starting from $0$, while for those paths for which the sites $x_i+y_j$ are distinct, $p^{nk}$ is the probability they are all open. \end{proof}

-\begin{proof}[Proof of Theorem \ref{main}(b)] We must prove that, for any fixed $p<1$ and $D\geq 2$, a.s.\ there exists no $1$-Lip injection from $\Z^2$ to $W_p(\Z^D)$.
+Here, $(2D)^n$ is an upper bound for the number of $n$-step self-avoiding paths $(y_j)$ starting from $0$, while for those paths for which the sites $x_i+y_j$ are distinct, $p^{nk}$ is the probability they are all open. \end{pf} \begin{pf*}{Proof of Theorem \ref{main}\textup{(b)}} We must prove that, for any fixed $p<1$ and $D\geq2$, a.s. there exists no $1$-Lip injection from $\Z^2$ to $W_p(\Z^D)$.

 First, suppose $f$ is a $1$-Lip injection from $\Z^2$ to the full lattice $\Z^D$, and consider the image of a unit square.
 Specifically, take $(i,j)\in\Z^2$ and let